MS-NeRF: Multi-Space Neural Radiance Fields: Introduction

 \section{Introduction}

-Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and its variants are refreshing the community of neural rendering, and the potential for more promising applications is still under exploration.
+\IEEEPARstart{N}{eural} Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and its variants are refreshing the community of neural rendering and 3D reconstruction, and the potential for more promising applications is still under exploration.
 NeRF represents scenes as continuous radiance fields stored by simple Multi-layer Perceptrons~(MLPs) and renders novel views by integrating the densities and radiance, which are queried from the MLPs by points sampled along the ray from the camera to the image plane.
 Since its first presentation~\cite{mildenhall2021nerf}, many efforts have been investigated to enhance the method, such as extending to unbounded scenes~\cite{zhang2020nerf++,barron2022mip}, handling moving objects~\cite{pumarola2021d, park2021nerfies, tretschk2021non}, or reconstructing from pictures in the wild \cite{martin2021nerf, chen2022hallucinated, zhang2021ners, sun2022neural}.